-The web/mobile publishing platform we built at Cox Media Group served tens of millions of pages per day and was a growing source of revenue for this successful media company.
+The web/mobile publishing platform we built at Cox Media Group served tens of millions of pages per day and was a growing source of revenue for this $1.5B national media company.

 I was one of the first remote engineers to join the team.
 I spent one week a year in Atlanta working on-site.

 The Medley platform was used by all of CMG’s newspaper, radio, and TV properties — about 100 high-traffic, business-critical sites.